Request more information and get involved.

 Since 1903 when Presbyterian Homes & Family Services was founded, we have been impacting lives.
 As our society and communities have changed over the years, our program offerings and residential services have transformed to meet the needs of children, adults and families.
 Today we offer a full continuum of care through our five focus areas:

-1. Early Childhood Education
+1. Early Childhood Development

 Research shows that early childhood education is critical to preparing children for success in school and life.
 Our early education programs are helping children thrive today and into tomorrow by developing core competencies as well as confidence.